AI Agent Index

 Avg setup time

-< 1 week for SMB (sign up, import employees, configure payroll for first country); 4-8 weeks for multi-country mid-market deployments with full module activation
+Under 1 week for SMB self-serve setup, longer for multi-country mid-market deployments with full module activation

 Editorial rating